carbonplan/forest-offsets/scripts/forests-offsets-database-contents/README.md

-  "developers": "Inferred list of organizations involved in the development (e.g., financing, modeling) of the offset project", "attestor": "Name of the individual who signed the OPDR", "is_opo": "Boolean flag if the attestor represents the attestor", "coordinates": "Project latitude and longitude, as reported in project OPDRs", "shape_centroid": "Project latitude(s) and longitude(s) as inferred from ARB provided shapefiles.
+  "developers": "Inferred list of organizations involved in the development (e.g., financing, modeling) of the offset project", "attestor": "Name of the individual who signed the OPDR", "is_opo": "Boolean flag if the attestor represents the attestor", "shape_centroid": "Project latitude(s) and longitude(s) as inferred from ARB provided shapefiles.
 Shape centroid takes multiple values when the project geometry is a highly fragmented MultiPolygon", "supersection_ids": "List of the supersections the project occupies (with a maximum length of two)", "acreage": "Project reported acreage",